wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Examine Ingestion Policy Usage

-All users can examine the ingestion policy dashboards to understand their usage over time.
+All users can examine the individual ingestion policy dashboards to understand their usage over time.

 1. Log in to your Wavefront instance.
-2. Navigate to the list of ingestion policies.

-    - If you are a Super Admin user and enabled Super Admin mode, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
+1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.

-    - If you are not a Super Admin user, from the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal**.
+    {% include tip.html content="If you are a Super Admin user and enabled Super Admin mode, the menu item is **Usage and Subscriptions**." %}
-3. Click the **Ingestion Policies** tab and view all existing policies.
+1. Click the **Ingestion Policies** tab and view all existing policies.
 ![Ingestion policies page](images/ingestion_policies.png)
 On the **Ingestion Policies** tab, for each policy you can see: